This post may contain affiliate links. Read our disclosure policy.

 The bottoms of my cookies are burnt.

-Avoid using dark nonstick baking sheets, which promote browning and can lead to burning.
+Avoid using dark nonstick baking sheets, which promote browning and can lead to burning, and never grease your baking sheets.

 Only use the middle oven-rack, anything too close to the heat source may cause burning.